-The Company's primary financial instruments include cash and cash equivalents, investments, restricted cash and investments, long-term investments, accounts receivable, accounts payable, long-term debt and capital leases, and foreign currency related derivatives.
-The estimated fair value of cash and cash equivalents, accounts receivable and accounts payable approximates their carrying value due to the short period of time to their maturities.
+The Company's primary financial instruments include its cash, cash equivalents, investments, restricted cash and investments, long-term investments, accounts receivable, accounts payable, long-term debt and capital leases, and foreign currency related derivative instruments.
+The estimated fair value of cash, accounts receivable, and accounts payable approximates their carrying value due to the short period of time to their maturities.
 The estimated fair values of capital lease obligations approximate their carrying value as the substantial majority of these obligations have interest rates that adjust to market rates on a periodic basis.
-Refer to Note 13 to the Consolidated Financial Statements for additional information regarding the fair value of the Company's Convertible Notes and Senior Notes.
+Refer to Note 13 to the Consolidated Financial Statements for additional information regarding the fair value of the Company's Senior Notes and Convertible Notes.